Balancing Weights for Causal Inference in Observational Factorial Studies: Problem Setup and Weighting Framework

-correspond to the average expected potential outcome of the positive parts and the average expected potential outcome of the negative parts, respectively.
-Estimating $\tau^+_{\cK}$ and $\tau^-_{\cK}$ follows the same logic, so we mainly focus on estimating $\tau^+_{\cK}$ in the following discussion.
+correspond to the average expected potential outcomes of the positive and negative parts, respectively.
+Estimating $\tau^+_{\cK}$ and $\tau^-_{\cK}$ follows the same logic, so by symmetry, we mainly focus on estimating $\tau^+_{\cK}$ in the following discussion.